Thayer Allison Gowdy

 The Sunset International Wine Competition is committed to the highest possible integrity, fairness, and expertise in our judging process.
 To that end, we have confirmed many of the West’s best palates as our judges, and our backroom organization will be airtight.
 Here is the process we will follow.

 - Each wine will be tasted by a panel of three judges.

 - The expertise on the panels will be balanced among our three categories of judges: winemakers, journalists, and education/trade.

-- The honorary chairs for the three categories of judges will act as facilitators, mediators, and arbitrators should any confusion
+- The honorary chairs for the three categories of judges will act as facilitators, mediators, and arbitrators should any confusion or conflict arise.

 - The wines will be tasted blind, in flights with their peers.
 The judges will know only varieties, vintages, and regions.

 - Domestic, South American, and Australian/New Zealand wines will be tasted by varietal, Old World wines by region.

 - The judges will not know the prices of the wines.